nialov/fracture-analysis-kit-2d/README.rst

 .. _Nyberg2018: https://pubs.geoscienceworld.org/gsa/geosphere/article/531129/networkgt-a-gis-tool-for-geometric-and-topological
 __ Nyberg2018_

-Help Documentation Download: :download:`Download <docs/build/html>`.
+Help Documentation Download: :download:`Here <zip_build/help.zip>`

+Unzip the file to a folder of your choosing and open index.html.
+It should open in your native browser.